Last updated on April 22, 2025

 What Is The Best Humidity for Foil Magic Cards?

-For curled foils, you’d need around 55% humidity so your cards keep a flattened shape.
-This can be maintained by acquiring humidity check packs and placing them inside your deck box.
+For curled foils, youโd need around 55% humidity so your cards keep a flattened shape.
+You can maintain with with a two-way humidity control pack (size 8) and fit inside your deck box.
+This size is about a 2.5-inch square and smaller than a Magic card's size.

 How Do You Store MTG Foils?